12453 views

 How Much Do Car Mechanics Make an Hour in Germany?

-To break it down into hourly rates, let’s consider a standard 40-hour work week and an average of 4.33 weeks per month: a car mechanic salary in Germany per hour is approximately 20.7 EUR per hour.
+To break it down into hourly rates for 2026, considering a standard 40-hour work week and an average of 4.33 weeks per month: a car mechanic salary in Germany per hour is approximately 24.25 EUR per hour.

 Key Insights and Salary Distribution

 The lowest salary reported for a mechanic in Germany is approximately 7,040 EUR per year or 586 EUR per month.
-This minimum net salary generally applies to entry-level positions or individuals with minimal experience in the field.
+This minimum net salary generally applies to entry-level positions or individuals with minimal experience in the field, please note, that this may also include part-time arrangements.

 By looking at the percentages: